cenpa/freqfit/README.md

     values: 0.0 # should be the same value(s) as in `parameters`

 options: # a collection of global options (only one option so far)
-  combine_constraints: true # whether to combine constraints into a single `NormalConstraint` to reduce computation time
-  combine_datasets: true # whether to attempt to combine datasets
+  try_to_combine_datasets: true # whether to attempt to combine datasets
 ```

 For `constraints`, there are some additional options for how to specify these constraints.
 You can provide a list of parameters, values, and uncertainties: